Ryan-carrot/single-page-cv/README.md

 - Essential SEO metadata and Open Graph (OG) tags in the `<head>`
 - A linked favicon for better presentation

-This implementation aligns with the requirements of the “Single-Page CV” project from roadmap.sh. :contentReference[oaicite:1]{index=1}
+This implementation aligns with the requirements of the “Single-Page CV” project from roadmap.sh.: https://roadmap.sh/projects/single-page-cv

 ## 📄 Usage